-Step Action Expected Behavior 7.
-Configure the REF-Router2 to advertise a Router Preference of Medium.
-8. Configure the TAR-Router1 to advertise a Route Information Option with a Network 2 prefix having a length of 96 with a High preference on Network 1.
+Step Action Expected Behavior

+7. Configure the REF-Router2 to advertise a Router Preference of Medium on Network1.

+8. Configure the

+TAR-Router1 to advertise a Router

+preference of Medium and a Route

+Information Option with a

+Network 2 prefix having a length of

+96 with a High preference on

+Network 1.

-9. REF-Host2 transmits an Echo REF-Host2 should send an Echo Request Request to TAR-Host1 with a with a Destination Address of the TAR- source address in the /96 prefix.
+9. REF-Host2 transmits an Echo REF-Host2 should send an Echo Request

+Request to TAR-Host1 with a with a Destination Address of the TAR-

+source address in the /96 prefix.
 Host1's Global Address.
+TAR-Host1 must

-TAR-Host1 must use TAR-Router1 as its first hop for Network2 and the Echo Reply should be visible on Network2.
+use TAR-Router1 as its first hop for

+Network2 and the Echo Reply should be

+visible on Network2.